Mairangi Bay Town Centre safety improvements Mairangi Bay Town Centre safety improvements

 Auckland Transport (AT) is working alongside the Hibiscus and Bays Local Board to make changes to roads in Mairangi Bay town centre in order to improve safety and accessibility for all road users.

 Project status: Construction – completed.
-New speed limits coming into effect 30 November 2020
+New speed limits came into effect on 30 November 2020.

 Project zone: North.